Trouble in Mind (EP)

 Trouble in Mind is an extended play album by American country artist Lee Ann Womack.
-The album was released on April 18, 2015, via Sugar Hill Records and was produced by Frank Liddell.
+The album was released on April 18, 2015, via Sugar Hill Records (bluegrass label) and was produced by Frank Liddell.
 It was released exclusively as a limited edition vinyl record and contained three new tracks.
 Trouble in Mind was made to be unlike Womack's previous releases because it featured limited musical production.
 The record only included Womack's voice and a guitarist as the primary instruments.